0smr/neumorphism/README.md

 ```qml
 import Neumorphism 1.1
 ```
-Alternatively, copy the `Neumorphism/` directory to the Qt qml component directory.
+Alternatively, copy the `Neumorphism/` directory to the Qt qml component directory.<br>
-And import it to your qml file.
+Then, similarly to the previous method, import it into your qml file.
 ```qml
 import Neumorphism 1.1
 ```
----

 ## Components
 <details>